edjunma/blog-v1/data/gear/gear.md

 github: https://github.com/edjunma
 ---

 Having the right hardware and software is directly associated with increased productivity.
 Here is a list of all the gear that I utilize on a daily basis.
 If the product is listed here I would most likely recommend it to you if you asked me.
-Some of the links below may be affiliate links.
+Some of the links below are affiliate links.

 # Hardware